Mineral and Energy Economics Research Projects

 Since WFP eligibility is based on the date at which a member of the household turns 60 years, and because the WFP is not means-tested, it is possible to compare households who just missed eligibility with those that are only recently eligible.
 Information on household characteristics such as employment status and income were also controlled for.
 To ensure that differences in renewable energy installations were attributable to the WFP name, researchers further looked for changes in the propensity to purchase other durable goods.
 No change in investing in a new kitchen or car was found between those in receipt of the WFP and those not, while there was a clear negative shift in the probability of installing renewable solar or wind technologies.

 Keeping older citizens warm in winter could still be achieved by nudging people towards cleaner or more efficient energy sources.
 Perhaps a benefit name that includes the words ‘renewable energy’ or ‘energy efficiency’ would ensure that households consider more energy efficient technologies while still achieving the health goals of the current WFP policy.
-Working Paper
+Working Paper PDF version Text only version

 Since 2007, coal-fired electricity generation in the US has declined by a stunning 25%.
 At the same time, natural gas-fired generation and wind generation have dramatically increased due to technological advances and policy interventions.
 We examine the joint impact of natural gas prices and wind generation on coal generation, with a particular focus on the interaction between low natural gas prices and increased wind generation.
 Exploiting detailed daily unit-level data, we estimate the response of coal-fired generation across six transmission regions within the US.
 We find that low natural gas prices and increased wind generation have both led to reductions in coal-fired generation.
 Furthermore, we find evidence that the interaction between natural gas prices and wind generation is statistically and economically significant, and led to a greater reduction in coal-fired generation than would be explained by either factor alone.
 For example, in the Midwest Independent Transmission System Operator (MISO) region, the reduction in 2013 capacity factors of coal-fired plants due to low natural gas prices was twice as large with wind generation at 2013 levels compared to the case where wind generation stayed at 2008 levels.
 Similarly, in the Electricity Reliability Council of Texas (ERCOT) region, had natural gas prices remained at 2008 levels, wind generation in 2013 would have reduced coal capacity factors by an inconsequential 0.1 percentage point; however, with natural gas prices at 2013 levels, wind generation reduced capacity factors by 4 percentage points.
 As a result, policies such as carbon pricing combined with increased renewable portfolio standards would be complimentary in terms of their impact on coal-fired generation.